Esri/ember-cli-amd/README.md

 var app = new EmberApp({
   srcTag: 'https://js.arcgis.com/3.13/', // only needed for CDN, will default to 'built.js' if useRequire = true
   useRequire: false, // if this is true, srcTag via options is ignored
-  useDojo: false // if this is true, will inject the Dojo loader instead of RequireJS
+  useDojo: false, // if this is true, will inject the Dojo loader instead of RequireJS
   locale: 'en-us', // will use RequireJS i18n to set the localization
   amdPackages: [ // user defined AMD packages to search for in application
     'esri','dojo','dojox','dijit',